renaudbedard/littlebits-arduino/Libraries/Coroutines/README.md

 coroutines.start(flashOnce);
 ```

 This fires the coroutine, which will begin in the next update.
-The return type of the function must be void, and it must be defined with the `COROUTINE_CONTEXT()` macro as only parameter.
+The return type of the function must be `void`, and it must be defined with the `COROUTINE_CONTEXT()` macro as only parameter.

 ## Other features